skip to Main Content

 Fertilizer – Try Espoma’s Tree‐tone or other fruit tree specific food after the first year.

-TIMING: Fruit trees are generally available in fall and late winter.
-These are ideal times to plant.
+Fruit trees are generally available in fall and late winter.
+These are ideal times to plant, and for more in depth advice on seasonal planting and timing your garden, explore our zone 8 planting schedule.

 • Apples and stone fruit require sufficient ‘chill hours’—the total number of hours the plant